 Jigsaw prides itself on having an incredible team of highly committed, motivated and caring staff across the entire Trust.
 All staff, including the dedicated team of administrative and Trust Shared Services staff, Governors and Trustees, share a common goal; that Jigsaw will improve the lives of every single autistic child or adult that walks through its doors.

-The quality of Learning Support offered to adults with autism at JigsawPlus is underpinned by the training and development programme available for all staff.
-Learning Support staff are required to work through an initial training programme as well as undertake an ongoing schedule of learning to understand the principles of behaviour analysis and be able to apply this within their Learning Support Role.
-Additionally, JigsawPlus supports further certification in Learning Disabilities, Understanding Autism and entry level behaviour analysis certification up to senior certification available from the CABAS board.
-Please see tabs below for further details of staff certification.
+The quality of Learning Support offered to autistic adults at JigsawPlus is underpinned by the training and development programme available for all staff.
+Learning Support staff are required to work through an initial training programme as well as undertake an ongoing schedule of learning to understand the principles of behaviour analysis and be able to apply this within their Learning Support role.
+Additionally, JigsawPlus supports continual learning through further certification in Learning Disabilities, Understanding Autism, core care industry qualifications and entry level behaviour analysis certification up to senior certification available from the CABAS Board and BACB (Behaviour Analyst Certification Board).
+Please see tabs below for further details.

 The Care Certificate is based on the standards set by Health Education England, Skills for Social Care.
 Staff complete the 15 workbooks relating to the 15 standards in order to be assessed as having achieved the required level of skills and knowledge to be awarded the Care Certificate.

 This NCFE CACHE Level 3 Adult Care Diploma helps develop the knowledge needed to work in the healthcare sector, covering fundamental topics and subjects alongside gaining practical work experience.